habibcilmd-cardiologist/dr-cil/content/en/services/carotid-stenosis/index.md

       answer: "In bilateral stenosis, the more severe side is usually treated first.
 The second side is evaluated a few weeks later."
 ---

 Carotid artery stenosis is the narrowing of the main vessels that supply the brain and is one of the most important causes of stroke.
 Approximately 200,000 stroke cases occur in Turkey each year, a significant portion of which are related to carotid disease.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in carotid stenting and offers modern treatment methods to reduce stroke risk.

 ## What is Carotid Artery Stenosis?